 Health for Development project in Tanzania is a project that aims at transforming the livelihoods of the village communities through improved health conditions, which will lead to the increased availability of manpower and ability to work.
-The project concentrates on balanced diet, nutrition and breast feeding, clean and safe water, clean environment, and better and clean toilets.
-The close relationship between economy and health made us think of doing VICOBA and entrepreneurship as well.
+The project concentrates on balanced diet, nutrition and breast feeding, clean and safe water, clean environment, better and clean toilets, entrepreneurship and VICOBA.

 Suzan graduated in 2016.
 She worked as an entrepreneur, selling clothes and shoes, until 2020 when she was employed by Emmanuel International as a Pentecostal Holiness Mission (PHM) Development Officer.
 She says “I am very glad to work with Emmanuel International because it is all about working for God’s kingdom”.